abstractguy/xagents/README.md

 * For using a random seed, a `seed=some_seed` should be passed to agent constructor and ModelReader constructor if specified from code.
 If from the command line, all you need is to pass `--seed <some-seed>`
-* To save training history `history_checkpoint=some_history.parquet` should be specified to agent constructor or alternatively using `--history-checkpoint <some-history.parquet>`
+* To save training history `history_checkpoint=some_history.parquet` should be specified to agent constructor or alternatively using `--history-checkpoint <some-history.parquet>`.
+  If the history checkpoint exists, training metrics will automatically start from where it left.

 ### *A2C*

-* Number of models: 1
+* *Number of models:* 1
-* Action spaces: discrete and continuous
+* *Action spaces:* discrete and continuous

 | flags             | help                                                 | default   |
 |:------------------|:-----------------------------------------------------|:----------|